PC-Ngumoha/alx-higher_level_programming/0x06-python-classes/README.md

 ### 1-square.py
 This is a file which contains the definition of the `Square` class which has the private instance variable `size`.

+### 2-square.py
+This is a file which contains an extended definition of the `Square` class which contains the private instance variable `size` and a property `size` aimed at validating the value of the `size` private instance variable.

 ###